BMW 6 Series

 The BMW 6 Series is a range of grand tourers produced by BMW since 1976.
 It is the successor to the E9 Coupé and is currently in its fourth generation.

 The first generation BMW E24 6 Series was available solely as a two-door coupé and produced from 1976 to 1989, when it was supplanted by the larger BMW 8 Series (E31).
 When the 6 Series nameplate was revived in 2004 for the second generation, the BMW E63/E64 6 Series, the coupé was joined by a convertible body style.
-The third generation F06/F12/F13 6 Series debuted in 2011 as a coupé and convertible, and added a four-door coupé body style (known as the Gran Coupé) in 2012.
+The third generation F06/F12/F13 6 Series debuted in 2011 as a coupé and convertible, and a sedan variant known as the "Gran Coupé" in 2012.
 When the F06/F12/F13 6 Series ended production, the "Gran Coupé"/coupé/convertible models have been shifted into the more upmarket BMW 8 Series (G15) nameplate.
 The fourth generation 6 Series, the G32 6 Series, debuted in mid-2017 and is offered only as a fastback body style to complement the BMW 5 Series (G30) sedan/wagon.

 The first generation 6 Series was derived from the BMW E23 7 Series, and was powered by a range of naturally aspirated inline-six gasoline engines.
 Following generations have been powered by inline-four, V8, and V10 engines with both natural aspiration and turbocharging.
 Since 2008, diesel engines have been included in the 6 Series range, with four-wheel drive models on offer since 2012.

-A BMW M6 high performance model has been produced for the first three generations of the 6 Series.
+A BMW M6 high performance model was produced for the first three generations of the 6 Series.

-First generation (E24; 1976-1989)
+First generation (E24; 1976–1989)

 The BMW E24 is the first generation of 6 Series and was produced from 1976 to 1989.
 It replaced the E9 coupés and was solely produced in the 2-door coupé body style.
 Aside from the M635CSi/M6 models, the E24 was powered by a range of M30 straight-6 engines.

 The E24 M635CSi (called the M6 in North America and Japan) is considered the start of the M6 model line.
 In most markets, the M635CSi is powered by the M88 straight-6 engine.
 In North America and Japan, the M6 is powered by the less powerful S38 straight-6 engine.